Welcome To The Divide

 every other eroding effort to reveal those hidden truths that had been tortured

-and enslaved in the vile dungeons beneath them.
-There are yet words which can
+and enslaved in vile dungeons beneath them.
+There are yet words that can

 cleanse the corruption of eons and return civilizations from their contemptible